VoxelCubes/PanelCleaner/README.md

 - Can handle bubbles on any solid grayscale background color.

+- Can also cut out the text from the rest of the image, e.g. to paste it over a colored rendition.

 - Can also run OCR on the pages and output the text to a file.